 Wax Patterning Department

-Our Wax Patterning Department maintains the library of thousands of molds that Maui Divers has created.
+Our Wax Patterning Department maintains the library of thousands of molds.
 When our stores need more inventory of a particular design, our waxing techs inject the molds with molten wax at the correct heat and pressure to create wax trees for the Casting Department.

 Our Casting Department takes the wax trees and invests them in an extremely fine plaster mix.
 Once dry, the plaster is placed into kiln where the wax is burned out overnight, leaving a negative space in the shape of the wax tree.
 Molten metal is poured into the cavity, and once the metal has solidified the hot plaster is boiled away in cold water leaving a gold tree of jewelry.